Physical Resolution

 What does Device Pixel Ratio mean?

-Device Pixel Ratio (DPR) is the ratio of physical screen pixels to CSS (logical) pixels.
-A DPR of 1 means one CSS pixel = one physical pixel.
-A DPR of 2 (Apple Retina, or 4K monitor at 200% scaling) means one CSS pixel = four physical pixels in a 2×2 grid, enabling crisp rendering of text and graphics without scaling artifacts.
-You can check your live DPR on our homepage resolution checker.
+Device Pixel Ratio (DPR) compares physical screen pixels to CSS logical pixels.
+For example, a DPR of 2 means each CSS pixel uses four physical pixels in a 2x2 grid, creating crisp text and graphics.
+Check your live DPR on our homepage resolution checker.